{{article.title}}

 This is often complemented by installing a battery storage system to maximise the use of the energy produced.

-But this amount may not exceed the so-called compensation limit, meaning you cannot be financially compensated for more than the kWh you consumed from the grid.
+However, this amount cannot exceed the so-called compensation limit, which means that you cannot be compensated financially for your kWh fed back into the grid at a value higher than that of the kWh you have consumed from the grid.

-There are some prerequisites to be eligible for this option:
+There are some prerequisites to be able to choose this option:

 If you are interested in self-consumption, there are two possible situations: